apache/james-project/src/adr/0036-against-use-of-conditional-statements-in-guice-modules.md

 ## Context

-James products relies historically on Spring for injections.
+James products rely historically on Spring for injections.
 Spring version is outdated (4.3.25 instead of 5.3 release line).
 Spring enables overriding any component via a configuration file thus endangering overall correctness by giving too much power to the user.

-James propose several implementation for each of the interfaces we define.
+James propose several implementations for each of the interfaces we define.
 We don't run tests for each possible interface combination.
-We rather run integration tests for combinations that makes sens.
-By overriding any components, spring defeats this testing logic.
+We rather run integration tests for combinations that make sense.
+By overriding any components, Spring defeats this testing logic.
 Knowing which component implementation combines well with which other one is not intuitive to users, hard to document and test.

 We thus decided to rely on Guice.
 Components are defined by code in a static fashion.
-Overriding components requires explicit code modification and recompilation, thus warning the user about the impact of the choices he does, and lowering the project responsibility.
+Overriding components requires explicit code modification and recompilation, thus warning the user about the impact of the choices he does, and lowering the project's responsibility.

 With Guice we expose only supported, well tested combinations of components, thus addressing the combination issue.

-Instead of having a single big application being able to instantiate each and every component application, we have several product defining their dependencies in a minimalistic way, relying only on the components implementation that are needed.
+Instead of having a single big application being able to instantiate each and every component application, we have several products defining their dependencies in a minimalistic way, relying only on the components implementation that are needed.

 Here is the list of products we rely on: